jwiegley/use-package/README.md

 ## Gathering Statistics

 If you'd like to see how many packages you've loaded, what stage of initialization they've reached, and how much aggregate time they've spent (roughly), you can enable `use-package-compute-statistics` after loading `use-package` but before any `use-package` forms, and then run the command `M-x use-package-report` to see the results.
-The buffer displayed is an Org table for now.
-You can use `C-c ^` in a column to sort it.
+The buffer displayed is a tabulated list.
+You can use `S` in a column to sort the rows based on it.

 ## Keyword Extensions